 Please check out this awesome website that has one of my favorite articles about chia seeds: 7 Major Health Benefits of Chia

 People think I’m crazy because I have gallons and gallons of chia seeds.
 They will last forever, as long as you keep them from getting damp.
 I use them in just about everything… sprinkled on salads, in homemade crackers and bread, in smoothies, to make quick jams, for quick puddings, and the list goes on and on.

 2 cups milk of choice (any animal, nut, or coconut milk will work)

 2 Tbsp raw honey

 Combine all ingredients.
 Mix well until it starts to thicken.
 Place in refrigerator for at least one hour.

 Top with fresh or dried fruit, nuts, coconut, cacao nibs, or anything else you fancy.

 Add a couple of tablespoons of cocoa powder before mixing for chocolate pudding.

-For gelatin, replace milk with fruit juice of choice.
+For gelatin, replace milk with the fruit juice of your choice.